EinsatzGruppen/EinsatzScan/README.md

 # EinsatzScan
 Lua file stealer for Garry's Mod.
-Of course, it is steals only clientside and shared files. **The EinsatzScan cannot be detected** by all Garry's Mod cheats and by any other way via lua.
+Of course, it is steals only clientside and shared files. **The EinsatzScan cannot be detected** by all Garry's Mod anti-cheats and by any other way via lua.

 ## Additional information
 The EinsatzScan writes data to a special folder (**/Steam/steamapps/common/GarrysMod_ES/-server-/**).\